-I would like to express my sincere gratitude to my advisor, Professor Susan Murphy, for her guidance, encouragement and spirit through the capstone process.
-The experience, intelligence and knowledge of the subject she brought has been a major inspiration during this project and the rest of the MBA programme.
+I would like to express my sincere gratitude to my advisor for their guidance, encouragement and spirit through the capstone process.
+The experience, intelligence and knowledge of the subject they brought has been a major inspiration during this project and the rest of the MBA programme.

 Thank you to Creative Edinburgh for the networking opportunities which allowed me to find interview participants during the challenging time of COVID lockdown.
-My Somewhere LGBT+ MBA scholarship mentor, Kath Pierce, was also instrumental for connecting me to participants, but more importantly for always being in my corner throughout the year.
+My scholarship mentor was also instrumental for connecting me to participants, but more importantly for always being in my corner throughout the year.
 Thank you to the University of Edinburgh MBA cohort of 2019/2020 whose insights, support and friendship were invaluable for getting me through a rigorous programme, as well as to the MBA office for all of their assistance.
 My deepest gratitude is extended to all of the participants who offered their time, vulnerability and intelligent insights without which this study would not have been possible.
 Finally, thank you to my friends and family for their support this year and always.

-This capstone in remembrance of Professor Nick Oliver whose engaging and thought provoking lectures and activities changed my perspective and way of thinking for the better, not just as a leader, but as a human being.
+This capstone in remembrance of Professor Nick Oliver, whose engaging and thought provoking lectures and activities changed my perspective and way of thinking for the better, not just as a leader, but as a human being.
 He was kind and helpful, yet always kept us on our toes with his sardonic wit, not to mention those much needed shakety-shakes.